 WordPress is undeniably one of the most popular blogging and website-building platforms out there today.
 After all, it makes up a whopping 32% of the web!

 It boasts 15.5 billion pages being created per month using the platform.
 And bloggers are publishing an astounding 41.7 million new posts monthly.

-But what really sets WordPress apart is how many people are viewing its sites – roughly 409 million each month.
+But what sets WordPress apart is how many people view its sites – roughly 409 million each month.

-However, this isn’t to say that simply building a WordPress website and blog is going to start raking in a ton of visitors.
-In fact, there’s a lot of work to be done to enjoy a steady flow of traffic.
+However, this isn’t to say that simply building a WordPress website and blog will start raking in many visitors.
+There’s a lot of work to be done to enjoy a steady traffic flow.

-And that’s exactly what we’re going to show you – how to prepare your WordPress blogs for search engines and human readers.
+And that’s precisely what we’ll show you – how to prepare your WordPress blogs for search engines and human readers.

 Here’s a checklist you can use to help turn your blog into a success.

 If you want new people to find your blog posts, then you have to put them where they can see it.
 One place everyone uses to conduct searches in search engines.

 However, to make your blog posts show up in the search engines, you have to optimize them with keywords.
 There are various tools you can use to help you find the ideal keywords for your posts.

 Some include SEMrush, Moz’s Keyword Explorer, Google Keyword Planner, etc.